 - Supporting Community & Voluntary groups in providing new and maintaining existing community services, in carrying out a broad range of community projects, by providing a labour resource through the Rural Social Scheme and Tus – See Rural Social Scheme & Tus Sections

-- Providing training opportunities through both the Local & Community Development Programme & the Rural Development (LEADER) Programme.
+- Providing training opportunities through both the Social Inclusion and Community Activation Programme (SICAP) and the Rural Development (LEADER) Programme.

-- Putting structures and processes in place through the work of the Local & Community Development programme to ensure effective dialogue between marginalised & disadvantaged communities and policy makers & funding providers, facilitating greater engagement in priority policy and decision making processes by members of identified disadvantaged communities. – See Local & Community Development Programme Section
+- Putting structures and processes in place through the work of the Local & Community Development programme to ensure effective dialogue between marginalised & disadvantaged communities and policy makers & funding providers, facilitating greater engagement in priority policy and decision making processes by members of identified disadvantaged communities. – See SICAP Section

-- Providing networking opportunities and disseminating information on SKDP activities through the SKDP Community Fora Advisory councils.
+- Providing networking opportunities and disseminating information on SKDP activities through the SKDP Community Fora Meetings.

 South Kerry Development Partnership Ltd’s core community development objective is to:

-Community Development – SKDP Ltd – Core Objective
+Community Development – SKDP CLG – Core Objective

 To provide local rural and urban development through initiatives which empower local communities, enhances quality of life and promotes social inclusion in our area.